E-commerce

 The right reflex

-When you read a PayPal rate, first ask yourself three questions: what is the numerator, what is the denominator, and at what point in the journey does the measurement start?
+When you read a PayPal rate, first ask yourself three questions: what is the numerator, what is the denominator, and at what point in the journey does the measurement begin?
 Without that, the observed gap may be purely methodological.

 Second reason: PayPal is not a neutral payment method

-PayPal is not just one technical option among others.
+PayPal is not just a technical option among others.
 It is also a recognized payment brand, with its own trust effect.
 For some buyers, seeing PayPal at checkout reduces perceived risk.
-For others, it is a convenient option because they already have their information saved or prefer not to enter their card details on every site.
+For others, it is a convenient option because they already have their information saved or prefer not to enter their card on every site.

 Why this can increase conversion